Rachel A Grayson: MSc; CTA; UKCP Registered Psychotherapist and Counsellor.

 - Business and financial anxieties

-I require two days notice (by email or phone) for cancellations.
-I will endeavor to provide you with an alternative session within that week, or if you would prefer, I will offer you an online session.
+I require two working days notice (by email or phone) for cancellations.
+I will endeavor to provide you with an alternative session within that week, or if you would prefer, I will offer you an online session, failing this my full fee will become payable.

 UKCP: UK Council for Psychotherapy